-Many individuals would like to know, in advance, whether they are eligible for burial in a VA national cemetery.
-To assist them, the VA has created the "Pre-Need Eligibility Determination Program," specifically aimed at helping individuals with burial planning and making sure their wishes are known.
+Many individuals would like to know, in advance, whether they are eligible for burial in a Department of Veterans Affairs national cemetery.
+To provide this information, VA performs pre-need eligibility determination to help veterans with burial planning and making sure their wishes are known.

-The VA Pre-Need Determination of Eligibility Program can greatly reduce stress on surviving family members in trying times..
+VA's Pre-Need Determination of Eligibility program can greatly reduce stress on surviving family members in trying times.

 What to Expect After Applying